ndiego/block-visibility/readme.txt

 **Added**

 * Added the ability to duplicate schedules and rule sets.
-* Added support for Pro presets.
+* Added support for Visibility Presets in Block Visibility Pro.

 **Changed**

 * Visibility controls and tools (reset controls, help, etc.) have been separated into two different dropdown menus to reduce menu length.
-Managing visibility controls can now be done using the "eye" icon whereas tools are managed using the vertical dots icon.
+* Managing visibility controls can now be done using the "eye" icon whereas tools are managed using the vertical dots icon.
-* Minor changes to labeling throughout the plugin to improve clarity.
+* Minor changes to labeling has been done throughout the plugin to improve clarity.

 **Removed**